Terminology and abbreviations¶

 Precision Transparent Clock Protocol

 Remote Procedure Call.
-The protocol DCE/RPC runs on UDP.
+The protocol DCE/RPC runs on UDP and is used for configuration of the IO-Device during startup.

 RealTime Cyclic protocol